hoanghailongvn/learn-to-hack-Ev3ry7H1ng/cryptopals/set2/challenge10/README.md

     return ret

 # CBC mode decrypt
-# Với mỗi block, decrypt với 2 bước:
+# With each block, decrypt by 2 step:
-# - decrypt với ECB mode
+# - decrypt by ECB mode
-# - xor với block cipher text trước đó
+# - xor with previous ciphertext block
 def AES_decrypt(ciphertext: bytes, key: bytes, mode: str, iv=None) -> bytes:
     if mode == 'cbc':
         if iv is None: